PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 17:27:18
+Last updated: 2024-04-02 17:27:52
-Random Quote: Every great dream begins with a dreamer.
-Always remember, you have within you the strength, the patience, and the passion to reach for the stars to change the world. - Harriet Tubman
+Random Quote: Without some goals and some efforts to reach it, no man can live. - John Dewey